 Are you worried about thinning hair as well as the thickness of your biceps?
 You don’t have to sacrifice one for the other.

-Before you sabotage your efforts with bad information, take a look at these fitness and hair growth myths.
+Before you sabotage your efforts with bad information, take a look at these hair growth and health myths.

 You’re sure to learn something valuable to help you continue to look good and feel great.

 Myth #1: Weight Lifting and Hair Loss Go Hand in Hand

 There is a common myth out there that tells people that exercise and hair loss go hand in hand.
 So the assumption is that bulking up your muscles can make you go bald.
 This is not true at all, but a lot of people believe it.

 Maybe this myth was created by haters who just couldn’t stand to watch another guy succeed with his program and get fit.